-- Up to 200cc multi-cylinder four-stroke motorcycles. - Up to 321cc twin-cylinder four-stroke motorcycles. - Up to 400cc single-cylinder four-stroke motorcycles. - Street legal pump gas only (87-92 octane).
-Pump gas is defined as gasoline currently available from a normal service station pump in the State of Oregon or Washington, designed to run in street legal vehicles.
+- Up to 321cc twin-cylinder four-stroke motorcycles. - Up to 400cc single-cylinder four-stroke motorcycles. - Street legal pump gas only (87-92 octane).
+Pump gas is gasoline currently available from a normal service station pump in the State of Oregon or Washington, designed to run in street legal vehicles.
 No post-pump fuel additives allowed.

-(B-5) Lightweight Supersport:
+(B-5) Ultra-Lightweight GP: